NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/examples/desktop/EEUQ/exampleShearBuilding3/README.rst

    The user cannot leave any of the distributions for these values as constant for the Dakota UQ engine.

-5. Next click on the 'Run' button.
-This will cause the backend application to launch dakota.
-When done the **RES** tab will be selected and the results will be displayed.
-The results show the values the mean and standard deviation.
-The relative displacement of the roof, is the quantity **1-PFD-3-1** (first event (tool to be extended to multiple events), 3rd floor (in US ground floor considered 0), and 1 dof direction).
+8. Next click on the **Run** button.
+This will cause the backend application to launch Dakota.
+When the analysis is complete the **RES** tab will be selected and the results will be displayed.
+The results show the values for the mean and standard deviation.
+The relative displacement of the roof is the quantity **1-PFD-3-1**.
+This identifier signifies the first event, 3rd floor (in the US the ground floor is considered 0), and first dof direction.

 .. figure:: figures/shearRES1.png
    :align: center
    :figclass: align-center

-If the user selects the "Data" tab in the results panel, they will be presented with both a graphical plot and a tabular listing of the data.
-By left- and right-clicking with the mouse in the individual columns the axis change (left mouse click controls vertical axis, right mouse click the horizontal axis).
+If the user selects the **Data** tab in the **RES** panel, they will be presented with both a graphical plot and a tabular listing of the data.
+By left- and right-clicking with the mouse in the individual columns the axis changes (left mouse click controls vertical axis, right mouse click the horizontal axis).

 .. figure:: figures/shearRES7.png
    :align: center
    :figclass: align-center

-Various views of the graphical display can be obtained by left and right clicking in the columns of the tabular data.
-If a singular column of the tabular data is pressed with both right and left buttons a frequency and CDF will be displayed, as shown in figure below.
+Various views of the graphical display can be obtained by left- and right-clicking in the columns of the tabular data.
+If a singular column of the tabular data is selected with both right and left mouse buttons, a frequency and CDF plot will be displayed, as shown in figure below.

 .. figure:: figures/shearRES6.png
    :align: center